-Back then, every day felt the same — and I felt stale and uninspired.
+Back then, every day felt the same.
+I felt stale and uninspired.
+I wasn’t growing.

 But something was missing.
 A piece of the puzzle wasn’t there.
 I felt like the guy from the movie Office Space.
 My mother used to say it was because I was in a job I didn’t love.
 Once I found a passion, “work would be more than work.”